thijoubert/chulapa/collections/_posts/2022-06-28-Ransomware-SharePoint-What-to-take-away-from-ProofPoint-article.md

 <br/>
 # A reminder of the ransomware scenario

-Proofpoint recently wrote a blog and communicated about the "discovery of a way to ransom OneDrive for Business and SharePoint Online files."
+Proofpoint recently wrote an interesting blog and communicated about the "[discovery of a way to ransom OneDrive for Business and SharePoint Online files](https://www.proofpoint.com/us/blog/cloud-security/proofpoint-discovers-potentially-dangerous-microsoft-office-365-functionality)."
 This attack would take place in 5 steps:
 - Compromising the user's identity to access data
 - Exfiltration of data to keep a copy of the files
 - Modification of the library parameters to keep only one version